ctools/ctools/doc/source/users/user_manual/getting_started/models.rst

      <parameter scale="1.0" name="Normalization" min="0.0" max="1000.0" value="1.0" free="1"/>
    </spectrum>

-  The ``FileFunction`` model component implements an arbitrary function that is defined by intensity values at specific energies.
+  This spectral model component implements an arbitrary function that is defined by intensity values at specific energies.
   The energy and intensity values are defined using an ASCII file with columns of energy and differential flux values.